 When procedures, agreements, structures, and resources are discussed, you’re communicating at the procedure level.
 At the procedural level, “how” to do the “what” is discussed and agreements are made on how to proceed.

 The Interaction level is about interacting with each other.
 This level is all about behaviour.
 Common questions at this level are: Who takes a more leading role?
 Who tends to follow?
 Do we interrupt each other’s sentences?
 Who is being listened to?
 Is there laughter, and why?

-The emotions people have in a given situation affect the quality of the top three levels.
-This valuable level, like the interaction, often plays under the table.
-Feelings are often not explicitly expressed which can cause confusion.
+Emotions lay at the base of all communication.
+The emotions people feel in a given situation affect the quality of the other three levels.
+This vital level, like interaction, is not always visible.
+Emotions are usually not expressed explicitly, which can cause confusion and lead to miscommunications.

 In (professional) conversations, we mostly discuss the day-to-day content or related procedures of our work.
 Because of their prevalence, these two levels of communication are considered ‘above the table’.
 The other two levels, interaction and emotion, are generally less discussed.
 These levels are often more tense or a little uncomfortable to discuss They remain more hidden, or ‘under the table’.
 However, if a conversation isn’t going well, improvements are most likely to be made on these levels of communication.